 Judie Benwick, MSH, MPH, CHES - Regional Program Manager, Northwest Florida | [email protected] | 888.257.1717 x112

 Judie Benwick is a Certified Health Education Specialist (CHES) and holds Masters degrees in Health Science and Community Health from the University of North Florida.
-She has worked for the Florida Chapter as Regional Program Manager since August 2005, and currently assists people with ALS and their family members living in Northwest and North Central Florida.
+She has worked for the Florida Chapter as Regional Program Manager since August 2005, and currently assists people with ALS and their family members living in Northwest Florida.
 Prior to joining The ALS Association Florida Chapter, Judie was employed as a licensed public insurance adjuster helping medical providers and individuals resolve complex health claim issues.
 As part of her graduate studies she completed a research internship at Mayo Clinic Jacksonville where she investigated the effects of multidisciplinary ALS Clinic care on the family caregiver experience.